 - Emotional Intelligence

 For sure, we are always creating responses in others.
-From a neuroscience perspective are they threat or reward responses?
+From a neuroscience perspective, are they threat or reward responses?
 Are managers able to link their own behavior to the responses they label as unproductive in others?

 Too often I hear the “refrain” that workers are paid to do their job; essentially they should show up at work, do whatever is necessary to assume their assigned roles and tasks…and leave their emotional lives behind at home.
 Embedded in this mindset is the belief in a division between what is personal and what is business – that our consideration for others is only job specific.
 Who people are personally only matters to the extent it influences their job performance.

-Blatantly absent in this belief is an understanding that engagement is an expression of a worker’s heartfelt connection to their job and depends on people’s willingness to bring who they are more fully into their workplace.
+Absent in this belief is an understanding that engagement is an expression of a worker’s heartfelt connection to their job and depends on people’s willingness to bring who they are more fully into their workplace.
 The vital question is – what do people need to come alive through their work?

 To put a larger frame around the issue of engagement, attention should be given to our present day business culture’s roots in a mid 19th and early 20th century mindset, exemplified by Frederick Taylor.
 To what extent does this mindset, buried deep in the collective psyche still affect the ability of today’s leader to influence employees in ways that build engagement?
 Regarded as the “father” of scientific management, Taylor was one of the intellectual leaders of the Efficiency Movement and his ideas were highly influential in the Progressive Era.